Do you put things off until the last possible moment?

 How to Overcome Procrastination

-If you notice your procrastination tendencies in your own behaviour, here are ten tactics suggested by Tim Pychyl on A Life of Productivity…
+If you want to say no to procrastination, here are ten tactics suggested by Tim Pychyl on A Life of Productivity…

 – Make the task less aversive: Can you reframe the task to find the fun in it?